mcmahog1/ReadMe_Imputation/README.md

 The concordance table is useful to spot a problem with the imputation.
 The number in the top right hand corner of the table give the percentage of all genotypes which match their imputed counterparts.
 This should be over 95%.

+###*Answer 9:*
+The info score ranges from 0 to 1, where 1 indicates an imputation with near certainty.
+It is typically to filter on an info score of 0.5 using Impute2 output, but this can vary from imputation to imputation and can be investigated by examining whether any inflation of test statistics from an association analysis are determined by what info score is used to filter on.

+If we filter on a score of 0.5 we get

+awk '{ if ($7 > 0.5) print }' results/geno_qc_TMEM18.phased.haps.impute2_info | wc -l

+23638 SNPs.
+In other words about 50% of our SNPs are below this level.

+It is a good idea to remove poorly imputed SNPs as they are unlikely to represent the true genotypic values and a association signal they represent may be unreliable.